 Effective for Sanitizing

-Krypton Far UV (222 nm) lamps are often advantageous over existing UV-C disinfection systems (typically operating at 254nm or 270nm) in occupied spaces as they can be utilized in the respiratory zone where the contamination event occurs, because they not only inactivate the DNA of the pathogens but also destroy the proteins that the pathogens are made up of and also because they provide a more permanent kill mechanism (whereas 254nm UV-C can often allow pathogens to be photoreactivated by UV-A or blue light, which is emitted by sunlight, fluorescent lights, and other light sources after a disinfection cycle).
+Krypton Far UV (222 nm) lamps are often advantageous over existing UV-C disinfection* systems (typically operating at 254nm or 270nm) in occupied spaces as they can be utilized in the respiratory zone where the contamination event occurs, because they not only inactivate the DNA of the pathogens1 but also destroy the proteins that the pathogens1 are made up of and also because they provide a more permanent kill mechanism (whereas 254nm UV-C can often allow pathogens1 to be photoreactivated by UV-A or blue light, which is emitted by sunlight, fluorescent lights, and other light sources after a disinfection* cycle).

 The 222nm Far UV Difference